Tulip-Dev/tulip/doc/user/workspace.rst

 .. |icon_link| image:: _images/i_link.png
 .. |icon_unlink| image:: _images/i_unlink.png

-When working on Tulip, you will need several panels to see all the information you need.
-In order to easily compare or sort your results, you can find at the bottom of the workspace a toolbar containing three groups of buttons :
+When working with Tulip, you have several panels to see all the information you need.
+In order to easily compare or sort your results, you can find at the bottom of the workspace a toolbar containing three groups of buttons:

 * |icon_show_hide_bars_add_panel|: You can show/hide the side bar in clicking on the first icon, show/hide the menu bar in clicking on the second icon, or open a new panel for the current graph in clicking on the *Add panel* button.